-By planting a buttery Yellow Crookneck, delicately flavored Golden Scallop Pattypan, and a Black Beauty zucchini, by time peak season rolls around, you could be picking several squash a day—more than enough to eat, freeze, and gift to friends and neighbors.
+Growing squash is easier than you might think.
+Plant a buttery Yellow Crookneck, delicately flavored Golden Scallop Pattypan, and a Black Beauty zucchini, and by time peak season rolls around, you could be picking several squash a day — more than enough to eat, freeze, and gift to friends and neighbors.

 There is no hurry to harvest nutrient-rich “winter” squash like Acorn, Buttercup, and Butternut, which ripen to full maturity before they are picked.
 These varieties grow through the summer, but when stored properly, keep well into the colder months.